pajubrat/parser-grammar/README.md

 2. The drop (movement reconstruction) is such a mess, it has to be refractored in some way.
 It should not be part of parser class, because the functions are cognitive reflexes and do not open up parsing space.
 I will create a class 'reconstruction' that will take care of these operations.

+3. The way how morphology-lexicon monitors  what are word-internal morphemes is a mess and unintuitive